OpenTextCollections/opentextcollections.github.io/index.md

 All texts will be available as HTML to be read in a browser, as pdf to be read on a computer, and as printed book to be read offline.
 Additionally, the backend data will be available as csv, json, and possibly rdf if there is demand.

 - **What sizes do text collections have?**

 A text collection should give you a good overview of a given topic.
 Depending on the domain covered, this can be smaller or larger.
-It is possible to imagine domains with very few texts, which are nevertheless exhaustive and self-contained (eg "North wind", "East wind", "South wind", "West wind"), but it is also possible to imagine collections with a much larger amounts of texts.
+It is possible to imagine domains with very few texts, which are nevertheless exhaustive and self-contained (eg "North wind", "East wind", "South wind", "West wind"), but it is also possible to imagine collections with much larger amounts of texts.

 At the same time, one can also have collections of very short texts (eg lullabies) or very long texts (epics).
 So, there is no hard and fast quantitative specification of how many words/sentences/texts a text collection should contain.